 Taking psychedelics like magic mushrooms or LSD can be a wonderful, transformative experience, and yet many psychologically challenging things can come up during each trip.
-It doesn’t matter if you’ve used psychedelics many times, or you’re simply curious about the wide world of ancient plant medicine: every trip requires preparation and intention, or it can easily become a bad one.
+It doesn’t matter if you’re a seasoned psychedelics user or you’re simply curious about the wide world of ancient plant medicine: every trip requires preparation and intention, or it can quickly become a bad one.

-In this article, I’ll share my 4 must-haves for every psychedelic trip, which I have forgotten at times and had to relearn the hard way.
+In this article, I’ll share my 4 must-haves for every psychedelic trip, which I have sometimes forgotten and had to relearn the hard way.
 The underlying theme of these tips is to curate an experience that focuses on the tripper’s physical and psychological safety.
-If I feel safe and comforted when I am tripping, and I’m in the presence of people I love, I am better prepared to face difficult things that come up, and I will be more open to joy, creativity, and wonder.
+If I feel safe and comforted when I am tripping and I’m in the presence of people I love, I am better prepared to face difficult things that come up, and I will be more open to the joy, creativity, and wonder of these mystical experiences.

 Of course, the opinions expressed here are purely my own.
 If you’re a beginner, I recommend Your Psilocybin Mushroom Companion by Michelle Janikian for further reading.
-I am not endorsing the use of psychedelics, but I will be sharing my experiences with them.
+I am not endorsing the use of psychedelics or illegal drug use, but I will be sharing my experiences with them.
 Psychedelics are still completely illegal in most places.
-So, let’s get started!

-- Prepare for your trip, as an act of self-love
+1. Prepare for your trip as an act of self-love

 It’s normal to get nervous before a psychedelic trip, especially if it’s your first time taking these substances.
 Under the influence of these drugs, you won’t be able to control your thoughts and predict what will happen for a good few hours, and the prospect of this can be very daunting.

 Embarking on these inner journeys, I encourage you to see planning for the trip as a reassuring form of self-care.
-Deciding what you bring on the trip, where it’s going to be, and who it’s going to be with are things which you can control.
-Choosing these is a way of showing love to yourself, and it will help you to feel less nervous.
-Then, when you are on your trip and you have all the things you remembered to bring, you can wholeheartedly thank yourself for being so caring and awesome.
+Deciding what you bring on the trip, where it’s going to be, and who it’s going to be with are things that you can control and which can affect your well-being during the trip.
+Choosing these is a way of showing love to yourself and will help you feel less nervous.
+Then, when you are on your trip and have everything you remembered to bring, you can wholeheartedly thank yourself for being so caring and awesome.

 Is it a woman in a fancy dress and scarf?
 Is it a woman’s face?
 Is it a question mark?
 Is it Ireland?